leoCottret/web-plugins/keep_working/README.md

 ![image](https://github.com/leoCottret/web-plugins/assets/71428793/f0b0b6d7-ade0-4d01-bf17-9459b7fcf531)

 - Here you can see that I wasted 1 minute on reddit, and can still spend 15-1 = 14 minutes on it
-- Once you wasted enough time on a website, the page will be replaced every minutes by a dull "Keep Working" message
+- Once you wasted enough time on a website, the page will be replaced every minute by a dull "Keep Working" message

 ![image](https://github.com/leoCottret/web-plugins/assets/71428793/e2c05572-ba1e-4f2b-8bb0-35edd399dedd)

-- PS: the check happens every minutes, so if you close and reopen a tab you can still take a glance at it
+- PS: the check happens every minute, so if you close and reopen a tab you can still take a glance at it
 ## Adding a new rule
-- Type your website in the left field, the time in minutes in the right field, the click the + sign.
+- Type your website in the left field, the time in minutes in the right field, then click the + sign.
 The new rule will be added

 ![image](https://github.com/leoCottret/web-plugins/assets/71428793/e39d9ec1-c8e4-43e4-91c3-9d01df7e2798)